Oxygen Builder vs Elementor Pro: Which WordPress Site Builder Is Better For Your Needs?

 Both Elementor and Oxygen provide a solid support for paid users.
 However, you are getting a better deal because Oxygen is purchased as a lifetime license for .

 Elementor requires you to keep purchasing a new license each year for active support.
-Oxygen then ends up being the cheaper option in the long run with more consistent support for users.
+So Oxygen is the cheaper option in the long run with more consistent support for users.

-As noted previously, Oxygen provides lifetime support when you purchase a license.
+As noted previously, Oxygen provides lifetime support when you purchase a license for unlimited websites.
 You have a few different options for getting help with problems, including:

 - Ticketing support system